 Broad-stroke statements that paint big business CEOs as the Mr. Potter and small businesses as the George Bailey of the Christmas season paint each respective aspect of the issue into opposing corners, setting ourselves up to miss the core issue.
 I like a quote I read once by Tim Pawlenty.
 He had likened being “pro-job and anti-business” as similar to being “pro-egg and anti-chicken.”

 My small business relies on larger businesses.
 What’s more, corporate stores can employ more people than my business can.
 Large, franchised businesses can put food on more tables and feed more families than my business can.
 And if it’s important to note, the income earned from those employees who work at those big businesses can send far more kids to ballet and sports practice than my business can.
+I think a lot of large businesses need to step up and do a much better job in their labor practices as well as their pay scales in relation to a living wage, insurance options, and paid leave, but despite that, I’m doubtful we can get away from the fact that we need a spectrum of businesses to sustain economies.

 I hope shoppers this and every season remember that for as much as dollars spent on products small businesses create and sell matters (it really, really does), it’s not inherently “bad” to support the person stocking shelves or serving at the drive-thru or ringing you up when you buy cat food.
 Those hard workers have bills, too; and the persons employing those workers have so much more on their plate to do than simply keeping their business’s lights on from the comfort of some supposed vacation home.